lupyuen/lupyuen.github.io/src/lvgl2.md

 -   Take a peek at the __LVGL Demo Apps__ available for PinePhone

+And explore how we might create __our own Touchscreen App__ for PinePhone.

 _What's NuttX?
 Why run it on PinePhone?_

 If we're new to NuttX, here's a gentle intro...